lxc/incus/doc/cloud-init.md

 The main idea is that `vendor-data` is used for the general default configuration, while `user-data` is used for instance-specific configuration.
 This means that you should specify `vendor-data` in a profile and `user-data` in the instance configuration.
-LXD does not enforce this method, but allows using both `vendor-data` and `user-data` in profiles and in the instance configuration.
+Incus does not enforce this method, but allows using both `vendor-data` and `user-data` in profiles and in the instance configuration.

 If both `vendor-data` and `user-data` are supplied for an instance, `cloud-init` merges the two configurations.
 However, if you use the same keys in both configurations, merging might not be possible.